we-mobius/mobius-gui/README.md

   <a href="./docs/readme_zh.md" style="color: hsla(264, 100%, 50%, 100%);">📜 中文文档</a>
 </p>

-<h1 align="center">Mobius UI - alpha</h1>
+<h1 align="center">Mobius GUI - alpha</h1>

 🎨 Reactive & Stream & Driver based UI framework build on Mobius Utils, equiped with neumorphism-derived & utility-first styles.

-This repo will shows latest stage of Mobius UI before I surely complete the first stable version.
+This repo will shows latest stage of Mobius GUI before I surely complete the first stable version.
 We are now on the **alpha** stage.

 The `alpha` stage means that most (over 70%) of the major features have been developed, and while there are still some uncertainties, there are already far fewer than the `preview` stage.